primer/css/docs/utilities/background-color.md

 ---
 layout: page
-title: color
+title: background-color
 ---

+## Contents

+* Will be replaced with the ToC, excluding the "Contents" header {:toc}
-These are the colors we’re actually using right now in production applications — no more.
-All colors are managed by [fa-css-utilities](https://github.com/fac/fa-css-utilities).

-New colors should added only when they’re actually being used in a component or other element in production.
-When adding a new colour, justify it by linking to the Sass file where you’re using it in your PR.
+These are the background colors we’re using in production — no more.
+All colors are managed in [fa-css-utilities](https://github.com/fac/fa-css-utilities).
+New colors should be added only when they’re actually being used in a component or other element in production.
+When adding a new color, justify it by linking to the Sass file where you’re using it in your PR.
 Then the team can approve the addition.

 ## Primary palette

 <section class="SwatchGroup">

   <div class="DocsExample DocsExample--render--hidden">